On the composable security of weak coin flipping: Security of weak coin flipping under composition

+Notably, global security in this definition is much weaker than the universal composability in the AC framework.
+It is not within any composable framework and only applies to the scenario where the system composed with WCF in parallel takes no input from the outer interface.
+This assumption is even stricter than the non-interactive assumption in the bounded storage model~\cite{wehner2008composable}.
+Therefore, global security of all components in a larger system only ensures the stand-alone security of the larger system.

-\begin{remark} The global security is a property of the whole composed system $\pi \| \eta$ rather than the protocol $\eta$ alone.
-For some protocols $\eta$ and $\eta'$, a protocol $\pi$ may be globally secure in $\pi \| \eta$ but not in $\pi \| \eta'$. \end{remark} The following theorem formulates the intuition that the WCF protocol is not affected by other boxes as long as we forbid any other interaction when the WCF protocol is active. \begin{theorem} Let $\pi$ be a $\mathrm{WCF}(z,\epsilon)$ protocol and $\eta$ be any protocol with only classical output at the outer interface. $\xi = \pi \| \eta$ is their parallel composition with the ordered set $\cT$.
-Then $\pi$ is globally secure in the protocol if there exists a partition $\cT_1,\cT_2,\cT_3$ of $\cT$ such that \begin{enumerate}[start=1, label={(\bfseries C\arabic*)}] \item $\forall t_1\in \cT_1, t_2 \in \cT_2, t_3 \in \cT_3$, $t_1 \prec t_2 \prec t_3$; \item $\eta$ only accepts input and produces output on set $\cT_1 \cup \cT_3$, while $\pi$ only accepts input and produces output on set $\cT_2$. \end{enumerate} \end{theorem} The proof of Theorem~\ref{thm:cond-gs} is in Appendix~\ref{prf:cond-gs}.
+The following theorem formulates the intuition that the WCF protocol is not affected by other boxes as long as we forbid any other interaction when the WCF protocol is active. \begin{theorem} Let $\pi$ be a $\mathrm{WCF}(z,\epsilon)$ protocol and $\eta$ be any protocol with only classical output at the outer interface. $\xi = \pi \| \eta$ is their parallel composition with the ordered set $\cT$.
+Then $\pi$ is globally secure in the protocol if there exists a partition $\cT_1,\cT_2,\cT_3$ of $\cT$ such that \begin{enumerate}[start=1, label={(\bfseries C\arabic*)}] \item $\forall t_1\in \cT_1, t_2 \in \cT_2, t_3 \in \cT_3$, $t_1 \prec t_2 \prec t_3$; \item $\eta$ only accepts input and produces output on set $\cT_1 \cup \cT_3$, while $\pi$ only accepts input and produces output on set $\cT_2$. \end{enumerate} \end{theorem} The proof of \Cref{thm:cond-gs} is in \Cref{prf:cond-gs}.
 The proof idea is by contradiction.
-If the adversary can break the global security of the composed protocol, then the adversary can also break the stand-alone security of the WCF protocol, which contradicts the fact and thus completes the proof.
-Theorem~\ref{thm:cond-gs} establishes the sufficient condition that the WCF protocols can be composed while maintaining the overall stand-alone security.
+If the adversary can break the global security of the composed protocol, then the adversary can also break the stand-alone security of the WCF protocol, which contradicts the fact and thus completes the proof. \Cref{thm:cond-gs} establishes the sufficient condition that the WCF protocols can be composed while maintaining the overall stand-alone security.